-Depending on the nature of your enquiry, your best option may be to contact your family, friends, travel agent, travel insurer, tour operator, employer or airline.
-Your travel insurer should have a 24-hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer, or airline.
+Your travel insurer should have a 24 hour emergency number.

 For complaints relating to tourism services or products, contact your service provider directly.

-Consular services charter explains what the Australian Government can and can't do to help you overseas.
-For consular assistance, contact:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australian Embassy, Copenhagen
+Australian High Commission in Australian Embassy, Copenhagen

-2100 Copenhagen Ø
+2100 Copenhagen Ø DENMARK

 Phone: +45 7026 3676

-Facsimile +45 7026 3686
+Fax: +45 7026 3686

 Embassy website for information about opening hours and temporary closures that may affect service provision.

-If you are unable to contact the Embassy in a consular emergency, you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you are unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas, or 1300555135 within Australia.